 Money problems can be a real worry, but you do not need to go through it alone.
-There are many organisations, both here in Buckinghamshire and nationally, who are ready to help you with advice and support, to not only help with making ends meet today but also with longer term solutions to help you get #backontrack.
+There are many organisations here in Buckinghamshire and nationally that can offer advice and support to help with making ends meet today, as well as longer term solutions for money management.

 Where to go for help

 Sometimes it’s not easy to know who you should talk to.
-Reach out and get in touch for help and guidance.
-We will point you in the right direction.
+It’s quick and easy to find and access support online.
+Please get in touch for help and guidance – our friendly teams will point you in the right direction.
 If you need:

 Support if you have money problems